michaelknigge/forcedel/README.md

 ForceDel works on systems running Windows XP (or newer) and needs the .NET Framework in Version 3.5.
 ForceDel itself comes as a single execuatble - no external DLLs are required.

 But be warned.
 There is no official way to delete a file that is in use by another process.
-ForceDel uses tricks to archive that and some applications may be offended if a file handle becomes unexpectedly invalid
+ForceDel uses tricks to archive that and some applications may be offended if a file handle becomes unexpectedly invalid.

 # How does it work
 Well, it is quite easy: ForceDel determines witch processes are holding locks on the file and then closes the file so it can be deleted.
 Easy, eh?